jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

         println!("Send a notification:");
     ```

-6. Now that the Publisher has announced the Channel he can begin to publish notifications on this channel
+6. Now that the Publisher has announced the Channel, let's provide a way to publish notifications from the command line to the Channel.

     ```rust
         // Send notifications